-In January, when I first decided to do these experiments, I wrote that there was “so much work to be done this year” – and there is.
+In January, when I first decided to do a year of slow living experiments, I wrote that there was “so much work to be done this year”—and there is.
 What I didn’t know was that so much of it would be personal work; deep work; work on myself.
 It’s not going to be easy.
 In fact, I think some of it is going to be hard as heck.
-But the cost of not doing the work is far greater – and that’s not a bill I want to receive.
+But the cost of not doing the work is far greater—and that’s not a bill I want to receive.

 While I would like to believe I would have had the courage to reach out for help on my own, the truth is I know it’s only something I felt comfortable with after more and more people told me about their own experiences working with counsellors.
 You know who you are (friends and readers alike) and I am grateful for you.
 If there’s a chance sharing my experience with therapy will help anyone make that decision for themselves, this post is worth publishing.
 If you want to talk about it or ask me any questions, email me anytime.
 And if you need an extra push, here’s a reminder that helped me: it’s no different than going to a regular doctor about a physical ailment.

 This weekend, the first thing I noticed when I woke up both mornings was that the elephant was gone.
 My chest felt light.
 I could finally breathe.
 He crept over a few times each day, but it never lasted long.
 I even had my first dance party in the kitchen, since moving in.
 When I was looking for a picture for this post, I was immediately struck by how beautiful this one with the Tibetan prayer flags was.
-While there was no white flag – like the words I had chosen to title that first email to my counsellor – I decided to use it.
-In reading up on them later, I learned the white flag (not seen) symbolizes air – something I am no longer gasping for all day, every day. :)
+In reading up on them later, I learned the white flag (which I’d used as the subject of my first email to my counsellor) symbolizes air—something I am no longer gasping for all day, every day. :)